Custody Helping You Overcome This Chapter of Your Life

 • A parent gains or loses a significant amount of income

-Understanding Relocation in Child Custody Cases
+Navigating Relocation in Child Custody Situations

 When the custodial parent wishes to relocate either a great distance from the other parent or to an entirely different state, they must seek a modification order from the court.
 If the custodial parent moves without court approval, they could face legal repercussions.